Sikys11235/ProjectDPiP/README.md

 - Evaluate the model performance on the testing set using appropriate metrics, such as Mean Absolute Error (MAE) or Mean Squared Error (MSE)
 - Use the trained model to forecast future stock returns for the specified stock
 - Visualise our predictions

+**Some next steps that could have been implemented (but a line had to be drawn somewhere)**
+- Adding more models, some with hyperparameters (Ridge, Lasso regression with alpha set in the config) - this caused version errors that we were unable to fix in the given time
+- More visualization options (colors of the bar charts, line charts) - but this is not too important
+- Comparison with (if applicable) actual returns of the stocks if past period was chosen
+- Further data analysis of the predicted returns, f.e. storing them in a separate csv + histogram and segmented by stock to see how they accumulate over time, if there is a trend when increasing the sample size of predictions - this was initially in the ipynb file, but was not segmented by stock and it is not the main part of the scope